 Best Egg will evaluate your credit history, your application information, planned use of funds and your ability to repay when approving you for a loan offer.

 Best Egg personal loans are best suited for borrowers with good credit and annual income.
 To qualify for the largest loans or the lowest rates, you’ll need to have specific criteria outlined by the online lending platform.

 |Loan Amount Range||$2,000 - $35,000 (up to $50,000 for qualified borrowers)|

 |Loan Terms||3 or 5 years|

 |Direct Payment to Creditors||No|

 You can check your rate online through Best Egg without affecting your credit score.
-To check your rate, you’ll need to provide the lender with the desired loan amount, loan purpose as well as personal information, such as your address, date of birth and income.
-You’ll also need to supply the lender with your employment status, Social Security Number, mortgage/rent information and the number of credit card cash advances you’ve received in the last six months.
+To check your rate, you’ll need to provide the online lending platform with the desired loan amount, loan purpose as well as personal information, such as your address, date of birth and income.
+You’ll also need to supply the lending platform with your employment status, Social Security Number, mortgage/rent information and the number of credit card cash advances you’ve received in the last six months.